fltk-rs/fltk-book/src/Fonts.md

 }
 ```

-If you would like to load a bundled font without it being in the system, you can alternatively use Font::load_font() and Font::set_font():
+If you would like to load a bundled font without it being in the system, you can alternatively use Font::load_font() and Font::set_font(), this allows you to replace one of FLTK's predefined fonts with a custom font:
 ```rust
 use fltk::{app, enums::Font, button::Button, frame::Frame, prelude::*, window::Window};